hltcoe/tasa/README.md

 properly assigned during the variable injection in the HTML template.
 These variables embedded in `window` will be the data source, and the responsibility of React code is data manipulation and visualization.
-The React code only sees one individual row in Turkle CSV, and render the UI accordingly.
+The React code only sees one individual row in Turkle CSV, and renders the UI accordingly.

 HTML template is composed of the variable injection part, and an empty `<div>` with inline CSS & JS.
 When this HTML template is loaded by a browser (to be more